 3. Armature Reaction AC Series Motor

 Armature reaction is more severe in the ac series motor than in an equivalent dc motor.
 The reason is that there are more conductors in the armature, causing a greater induced potential difference.
 A compensating winding added to the field winding can reduce the effects of armature reaction.
 This winding is set in the stator slots 90 electrical degrees from the main field winding.
-Figure is showing how such a winding can be included in the motor circuit.

 The compensating winding can be connected in two ways.
 It can be connected in series with the armature and field windings.
 It can be a short-circuited winding.

 In both cases, the magnetic field of the compensating winding is proportional to the armature current.
 The short-circuited winding is said to be “inductively coupled” to the motor circuit.
 That is, it performs its function because of currents induced in it.

 A motor having an inductively coupled compensating winding is used only on ac power.
 The compensating winding is lined up with the axis of the brushes.
 Therefore, the alternating magnetic field of the armature induces a current in the short-circuited winding.
 This magnetic field opposes the magnetic field of the armature.
 Thus, it opposes the armature reaction.